Quantum metrics from length functions on \'etale groupoids: Preliminaries

 since $tx \in \ker(L)$ for all $t \in \R$.
 But $S(\cX)$ is compact and connected in the weak$^*$ topology, and so it can not be metrized by an extended metric attaining the value $\infty$. \end{remark}

 The statement in \cref{def:CQMS} is difficult to verify in practice.
-We record the following very useful reformulation from \cite{OzawaRieffel2004}, which we will make extensive use of in the sequel.
+We record the following useful reformulation from \cite{OzawaRieffel2004}, which we will make extensive use of in the sequel.
 Note that in \cite{OzawaRieffel2004} the result is stated for dense $*$-subalgebras of unital $C^*$-algebras.
 However, the result and proof is based on \cite[Theorem 1.8]{RieffelMetricActionsCompactGroups1998}, wherein only an operator system structure is required.
 We therefore state the result for operator systems.
+Recall that a subset of a metric space is said to be \emph{totally bounded} if for any $\varepsilon >0$, it may be covered by finitely many $\varepsilon$-balls.
+If the metric space is complete, then total boundedness is equivalent to precompactness.

 \begin{proposition}[Proposition 1.3 in \cite{OzawaRieffel2004}] Let $\cX$ be an operator system in an ambient unital $C^*$-algebra $A$, and let $L \colon \cX \to [0,\infty)$ be a slip-norm.
-Suppose $\sigma$ is a state on $\cX$.
+Let $\sigma$ be any state on $\cX$.
 Then $(\cX,L)$ is a compact quantum metric space if and only if

 is a norm-totally bounded subset of $A$. \end{proposition}